 Though the results from this study suggest that, on average, the LLFS participants appear to be healthier than the FHS participants based on age and sex, it is not consistent across all LLFS participants.
 In particular, one LLFS study in 2013 referenced 18 families that showed exceptional memory compared to 539 LLFS families .
 Some of the LLFS families also varied in other health markers, such as grip strength, which also did not tend to be heritable in families.

 The study also compared specific phenotypes between the LLFS and the FHS using genome-wide association (GWAS).
 GWAS uses genomic technology to scan entire genomes of large numbers of people quickly in order to detect genetic variants correlated with a disease or a trait.
 With the GWAS data, they conducted analyses on heart health, anthropometrics, lipids, blood sugars, lungs, blood-based biomarkers, physical performance measures, brain and psychological traits, and a healthy aging index that can be seen in table 3 of this preprint publication .
 They calculated heritability at each visit and over time, and they ultimately determined that the healthy aging phenotypes determined by the GWAS analyses are heritable in the LLFS cohort.
-More on multi-omics longevity genes can be seen here.
+To learn more, check out our article on multi-omics longevity genes.

 On average, the LLFS families showed healthier aging profiles than the FHS familes for all age/sex groups and for many of the healthy aging phenotypes.